ElenaChes/Node-Js-Express-MVC-Web-App/README.md

-# Node Js & Express Web app.
+# Node Js & Express MVC Web app.

 A college project in Node JS using Express and MongoDB.<br>
 Description: a basic "travel agency" website.